runtimeverification/k/k-distribution/tutorial/1_k/5_types/lesson_6/README.md

 Everything should work.

-In this lesson we only aimed at parallelizing the type inferencer in Lesson 5, not to improve its expressivity; it still has the same limitations in terms of polymorphism.
+In this lesson we only aimed at parallelizing the type inferencer in Lesson 5, not to improve its expressiveness; it still has the same limitations in terms of polymorphism.
 The next lessons are dedicated to polymorphic type inferencers.